eclipse-theia/theia-website/src/docs/index.md

   - First time contributing to Theia?
 Pick a [beginner friendly issue](https://github.com/eclipse-theia/theia/labels/beginners) to get you familiar with codebase and our contributing process.
   - Want to become a Committer?
 Solve an issue showing that you understand Theia objectives and architecture.
 [Here](https://github.com/eclipse-theia/theia/labels/help%20wanted) is a good list to start.
 - Could not find an issue?
 Look for bugs, typos, and missing features.
+- Star the repository to show your support.

 ## License